xcat2/confluent-docs/docs/installconfluent_rhel.md

     firewall-cmd --zone=public --add-service=https --permanent
     firewall-cmd --zone=public --add-service=https

+Further, OS deployment uses some more ports, depending on scenario.

+If doing any sort of network based boot (PXE/HTTP) without using an 'identity image' mounted over virtual USB, then the following is required to facilitate the API arming mechanism, as well as the SSDP port (udp port 1900) to allow deploying systems to scan for confluent servers:

+    firewall-cmd --permanent --zone=public --add-port=13001/tcp
+    firewall-cmd --permanent --zone=public --add-port=1900/udp

+If doing HTTP boot with `deployment.useinsecureprotocols' set to firmware, you will need plain http (port 80):

+    firewall-cmd --permanent --zone=public --add-service=http

+If doing PXE boot, then you will need PXE and TFTP opened:

+    firewall-cmd --permanent --zone=public --add-port=13001/tcp
+    firewall-cmd --permanent --zone=public --add-port=13001/tcp

 If the web server is not already started, enable the web server:

     systemctl enable httpd --now